searchivarius/turnin-webapp/README.md

 Originally written By Jonathan Clark 2011
 For 11-711 at Carnegie Mellon University.
-Modified for Leonid Boytsov in 2014 by adding a possibility to call a custom script that verifies archive's consistency.
+Modified for Leonid Boytsov in 2014 by makeing it possible to call a custom script that verifies archive's consistency.

 Overview